 With so many different beneficial properties, it’s no wonder that CBD has grown so popular as a supplement option for those with a myriad of different ailments.

 What Conditions Is CBD Used For?

 The past few decades have been an exciting time for CBD, as it’s shown to be helpful for a variety of different conditions.
 As time goes on, we are likely to see this list continue to grow longer.
-Here are some of the most notable conditions for which CBD has shown promise as a treatment alternative.
+Here are a couple of conditions for which CBD has shown promise as a treatment alternative.